Cloud-CV/EvalAI/Codecoverage.md

     <br>
     1)get_remaining_submission_for_a_phase<br>
     response messages are not tested.
 Monthly submission limit check for time and date is not tested.<br>
+    if submissions_done_today_count >= max_submissions_per_day_count, to make a test for blank submissions and test out diffrent outputs and messages.
     https://codecov.io/gh/Cloud-CV/EvalAI/src/master/apps/jobs/utils.py#L74<br>
     2)is_url_valid:<br>
-     Checks that a given URL is reachable<br>
+    Test to check urllib.request.Request is working properly(url)<br>
     https://codecov.io/gh/Cloud-CV/EvalAI/src/master/apps/jobs/utils.py#L140<br>
     3)get_file_from_url<br>
-    Get file object from a url
+    Test for proper download of a file from a url.
+A blank file may be used from a specific test url to do so.
     https://codecov.io/gh/Cloud-CV/EvalAI/src/master/apps/jobs/utils.py#L155<br>

 </details>